Mickael-Roger/GCP-Certification/GCP Google Cloud Architect Certification.md

 ### VPC peering

-Provide connectivity between two VPC even if they don"t belong to the same organization
+Provide connectivity between two VPC even if they don't belong to the same organization

+### VPC Service control

+Allow GCP Services access restriction to one/many projects

 ### Firewall
 By default all ingress traffic is blocked and all egress traffic is allowed.